flutter/flutter/mojo/edk/README.md

   the public API available to embedders.
 (The .cc files are private and mostly serve to bridge between the public API and the private API in [system](system).)
+* [//mojo/edk/platform](platform): This contains platform abstractions and declarations of embedder-dependent things.
+Some of these must be provided by the embedder, either by implementing an interface or by implementing a class outright.
 * [//mojo/edk/system](system): This contains the bulk of the actual implementation, and is entirely private.
 * [//mojo/edk/system/test](system/test): This contains private test helpers used